A Bootstrap 5 plugin to create input spinner elements for number input, by shaack.com engineering. Zero dependencies other than Bootstrap 5.

 The Bootstrap InputSpinner

-disabled oder
+disabled or

 class,